 Error: Alternate Page with proper canonical tag

-These are pages that Google chose not to index because the url listed is similar to another url.
-Your site (or google) has decided that a different url is the main or “canonical” url and will be delivered in search results.
+These are pages that Google chose not to index because the URL is similar to another URL.
+Your site (or Google) has decided that a different URL is the main or “canonical” URL and will be delivered in search results.

 Error: Blocked due to other 4xx issue